canmom/canmom.github.io/_posts/crit/2018-11-21-whats-wrong-is-this-world.md

   <img src="{{site.url}}/img/embed/2018-11-21-whats-wrong-is-this-world/img-20.png" alt="A person completely covered in rags, covered by a woven mat.
 'The world is cursed.
 But still, you find reasons to keep living.'">
 </figure>

 In this case, for the most part specific attention is not drawn to the horror of the situation itself, except in one memorable line shown above: “the world is cursed.
 But still, you find reasons to keep living.”
-This line is spoken by one of the lepers in Eboshi’s gun workshop, and the speaker is on the edge of death.
+This line is spoken by one of the leprosy patients in Eboshi’s gun workshop, and the speaker is on the edge of death.

-The world of _Princess Mononoke_ is one caught in an enormous transformation, one we can identify with the ‘primitive accumulation’ on which present capitalist expansion was founded; industrialisation is taking place, the feudal order is giving way, and guns - presented with terrifying destructive power, reducing a group of samurai to dismembered, screaming people, able to kill the gods themselves - have entered the world.
+The world of <cite>Princess Mononoke</cite> is one caught in an enormous transformation, one we can identify with the ‘primitive accumulation’ on which present capitalist expansion was founded; industrialisation is taking place, the feudal order is giving way, and guns---presented with terrifying destructive power, reducing a group of samurai to dismembered, screaming people, able to kill the gods themselves---have entered the world.

 As much as he may deserve it, it’s not simply that these stories kill God.
-Killing God is a common enough theme in JRPGs - there’s a joke that goes the final boss of every JPRG is God, your dad, or both - but in _NieR Automata_ the gods are all but absent (you wouldn’t even know there even are omnicidal gods unless you’re familiar with the broader franchise, specifically DoD and _Grimoire NieR_) and represented metaphorically; it is not 2B who kills God, but the player, shooting their way through the names of the developers who are, of course, the architects of the characters’ suffering.
+Killing God is a common enough theme in JRPGs---there’s a joke that goes the final boss of every JPRG is God, your dad, or both---but in <cite>NieR Automata</cite> the gods are all but absent (you wouldn’t even know there even are omnicidal gods unless you’re familiar with the broader franchise, specifically DoD and <cite>Grimoire NieR</cite>) and represented metaphorically; it is not 2B who kills God, but the player, shooting their way through the names of the developers who are, of course, the architects of the characters’ suffering.

-On the other hand, in _Princess Mononoke_, killing (a) god is almost always a bad idea.
+On the other hand, in <cite>Princess Mononoke</cite>, killing (a) god is almost always a bad idea.
 The only hope for Irontown is if it breaks off its deicide habit and learns to find a peaceful accord with the (decimated) Forest.
-Since Ashitaka settles in Irontown, and San makes peace with him, we might think there is hope - how it will actually be able to do this, and overcome the material limits set by the broader context, is not spelled out.
+Since Ashitaka settles in Irontown, and San makes peace with him, we might think there is hope---how it will actually be able to do this, and overcome the material limits set by the broader context, is not spelled out.

 ## We get it, you like _NieR_ - where are you going with this?

-I like these kinds of stories - ones which do not focus on ‘how the villain is defeated’ but ‘how the tragedy came about’ and in particular, if it can end in anything other than misery and tragedy.
+I like these kinds of stories---ones which do not focus on ‘how the villain is defeated’ but ‘how the tragedy came about’ and in particular, if it can end in anything other than misery and tragedy.
 So how does Tokyo Ghoul compare?

 I was inspired to draw these connections in part by a moment in the finale, where Kaneki has spent more or less the entire episode being physically tortured by Jason and inside his head, being lambasted by Rize (the ghoul whose organs were implanted into him) and told it’s all his fault.
 Eventually he resolves to change and fight back, with the words…